Lightstreamer/TEST-Lightstreamer-lib-adapter-java-remote/Changelog/README.md

 sequentially, with possible inefficient use of the available resources (invocations for the Data Adapter were already done in parallel).
-Also introduced suitable configuration; see the docs for MetadataProviderServer and DataProviderServer for details.
+Also introduced suitable configuration; see the docs for MetadataProviderServer and DataProviderServer for details.<br/>
 <b>COMPATIBILITY NOTE:</b> <i>If existing Remote
 Metadata Adapters don't support concurrent invocations, sequential invocations should be restored by configuration.</i>